amaloraini/cross-lingual-ZP/README.md

-This is a cross-lingual zero pronoun resolution using BERT and other positional features as well.
+This is a cross-lingual zero pronoun resolution using BERT with other positional features as well.

 Json files show we represent the data to our model.
 Json is formatted as: